roehampton/module-content/msc-software-development-2/week-04/lab/node-intro.md

 Try running the above code but put a colon before the 'hello' in the route.
 Examine the console output and explain what has now happened.

+Use of dynamic routes and the passing of parameters from the URL into your server-side code is fundamental to server-side programming.
+It is this that enablesa website to have dynamic pages ie. a single template page with different content according to the parameters passed in.

+__Practice with these problems:__

+1. Create a route which would be suitable for a user profile.
+If the user types ```/user/1```, your code should be able to retrieve the user id and display 'Hello user 1'.
+The same code should work as expected for all user ids.
+2. Create a route for products in an online store.
+If the user types ```/product/1```, your code should be able to retrieve the user id and display 'This is product 1'.
+The same code should work as expected for all product ids.

 ### Improving your development environment

 Reloading the node server each time you change your file isn't going to be a good development experience.

-There are npm packages that can automatically watch for changed files and reload for you in the background.
+Luckily, there are npm packages that can automatically watch for changed files and reload for you in the background.
 The 'nodemon' package seems to work well for Linux and mac.
 Try 'supervisor' windows 10.

 For windows, install the package: